pazourg/DeleteROI/README.md

 You can install the plugin by starting up Fiji and then selecting Plugin->Install... from the menu.
 Please note that there are two versions of the Install command in the Plugin menu.
 Select the "Install..." option <b>not</b> the "Install Plugin" option.
 This will present a file chooser where you will select the Delete_ROI jar file downloaded as describe above.
 The next screen is confirming where to install the jar file - the plugin directory for Fiji.
-Note the location, you might this when performing an upgrade.
+Note the location, you might need this when performing an upgrade.

 The manual plugin installation method does not currently have the ability to manage version upgrades.
 This means that the